clarissalittler/lfml-brainstorms/curriculumoutline.md

 # Purpose of this doc
 We're coming up with an outline of concepts, demos, and topics for a set of open modules on lo-fi machine learning
+# Open questions
+ How many modules should exist?

+# Classification vs. Regression
+- Identify the differences between classification and regression
+- Discrete categories vs continuous values
+- Thresholding continuous values to create discrete categories
+- Applications: what are the uses of each for real time interaction

+Should this also borrow from the presentation in *Rashid (2016) Make your own neural network*?
+It's a good text for introducing this as basic curve-fitting.

 # Markov processes
 ## Core concepts